richardalligier/prc/README.md

 - aircraft_type_masses.csv built using [OpenAP](https://github.com/TUDelft-CNS-ATM/openap) (LGPLv3) data and wikipedia aircraft type's pages for the MTOW and EOW not filed in OpenAP.

 # Team
-The team is composed of two assistant professors from École Nationale de l'Aviation Civile ([ENAC](https://www.enac.fr/fr)):
+The team is composed of two faculty members from École Nationale de l'Aviation Civile ([ENAC](https://www.enac.fr/fr)):
-- Richard Alligier (team leader)
+- Richard Alligier - Assistant Professor (team leader)
-- David Gianazza
+- David Gianazza - Associate Professor

 [^note1]: Think of the bias-variance decomposition and its